-The Company strives to conduct all operations in compliance with all environmental laws and regulations.
+The Company also strives to operate in compliance with all environmental laws and regulations.
 All employees, directors, and officers shall fully comply with any regulatory requirements including work practice standards assuring environmental protection.
-Each employee has a responsibility for maintaining a safe and healthy workplace for all employees by following safety and health rules and practices and reporting accidents, injuries and unsafe equipment, practices or conditions.

 Violence, threats of violence and intimidating behavior are strictly prohibited by the Company.
 Employees who observe or suspect such conduct must immediately report it to their supervisor, the Human Resources Department or any member of management.

 The Company also prohibits the use of illegal drugs or consumption of alcohol in the workplace or during working hours.
 Employees should report to work in condition to perform their duties, free from the influence of illegal drugs or alcohol.
 The use or abuse of prescription drugs that impairs an employee’s ability to safely perform their duties or poses a direct threat to the safety of other employees also is prohibited.

 We create, retain, and dispose of our company records as part of our normal course of business in compliance with all applicable recordkeeping and record retention policies and guidelines, as well as all applicable federal, state, and local regulatory and legal requirements as well as industry-specific requirements.